PeterMToma/DEPI---Digital-Transformation-Index-DTI/README.md

 5- Project Plan

-Research & Analysis:
+# Research & Analysis:

 Data collection from official sources like the World Bank and ITU.

+​# Visual Identity:

-​Visual Identity: Designing the logo and presentation theme.
+Designing the logo and presentation theme.

-​Data Processing:
+​# Data Processing:

 Cleaning data and unifying metrics for comparative analysis.

-​Analysis & Visualization:
+# ​Analysis & Visualization:

 Creating Heatmaps, Radar Charts, and trend lines (2016-2026).

-​Final Presentation:
+# ​Final Presentation:

 Summarizing findings and policy recommendations.